 Who we are

-To create a thriving community in Blaine County.
+To create a thriving, sustainable, year-round community in Blaine County.

 Honesty, Integrity, Citizenship, Enhancement, Community, Affordability, Quality

-Originally an advocacy group, ARCH was formed in 2005 by founder, past Board President and current Advisory Board Member, Rebekah Helzel.
-The organization focused on educating policy makers, employers and the public at large about the need for affordable housing and the resulting problems if affordable housing is unavailable.
+Originally an advocacy group, ARCH was formed in 2005 by founder, past Board President, and current Advisory Board Member, Rebekah Helzel.
+The organization focused on educating policymakers, employers, and the public at large about the need for permanent housing affordability solutions and the resulting problems if affordable housing is unavailable.